MarkMenagie/EMR-pre-processing-pipeline/README.md

+# pre-processing pipeline
+This repository describes an Electronic Medical Record pre-processing pipeline developed at the VU University Amsterdam.
+The accompanying project has finished for now, and the code is stable.
+However, we often investigate optimizations and specific segments of the pipeline, as well as potential new ones.
+These are only added to this repository if we're confident about the performance.
+Two of those side projects are located [here](https://gitlab.com/crc-project/vumc-crc) and [here](git@gitlab.com:crc-project/patient-clustering.git).
+Note that these are under active development.

-# UI_CRC
+# usage
-This project has been continued on a private GitLab repository in order to fulfill the customer's demand.
-It might be made publicly available again in the near future.

-simple interface to process the data (used in the CRC project)

 traverse to the directory, type "python main.py" in your terminal, and the program will boot.

-Documentation only released internally at VU University Amsterdam
+# dependencies
+* Python 2.7

+I recommend downloading the [Anaconda Python distribution](https://docs.continuum.io/anaconda/install) which comes pre-installed with most of the modules below.

+Required Python modules:
+* numpy
+* scipy
+* scikit-learn
+* matplotlib
+* [cx_Oracle](https://pypi.python.org/pypi/cx_Oracle) (for DB connection).
+This might be a bit tricky to install but you can get started (here)[https://blogs.oracle.com/opal/entry/configuring_python_cx_oracle_and] and (here)[http://stackoverflow.com/questions/30928203/cx-oracle-does-not-recognize-location-of-oracle-software-installation-for-instal].
+* SPARQLWrapper (for the semantic enrichment)
+* TKinter / ttk (for the UI)